bjssacademy/advanced-tdd/chapter04/chapter04.md

 }
 ```

-that makes the compiler slightly less grumpy with us. `NewGrid()` has been defined, and it returns something.
+That makes the compiler slightly less grumpy with us. `NewGrid()` has been defined, and it returns something.

+> Notice: we don't write the whole test/production code in one go
+>
+> We don't _eat the whole elephant_
+>
+> Iterate in micro-cycles, adding production code as we go

 We still have a failing test at this point.
 The compiler points out that: